open-source-labs/Docketeer/README.md

 ## Contributing

-Read our [contributing guide](https://github.com/open-source-labs/Docketeer/blob/master/CONTRIBUTING.md) for more information on how to purpose bugfixes and improvements to Docketeer.
+Read our [contributing guide](https://github.com/open-source-labs/Docketeer/blob/master/CONTRIBUTING.md) for more information on how to purpose bugfixes, improvements, and new features to Docketeer.

 ### Authors